EvanBalster/cpp-property-accessors/README.md

 We can even change mimicked variables on a get-set property.
 In this case, a temporary copy of the property value will be made, its member variable will be changed, and the setter will be called with the modified property value.

-### Feature: Proxy Accessors

-Proxy property accessors are based on a getter function that returns an lvalue reference to some value or object.
-This reference may be const.

-These are useful for making something look like a member of your class when it's actually part of another object.
-For example, the variables of an entity may be made to appear as variables of all its components.

-Proxy accessors are both reference-like and pointer-like.
-They may be implicitly converted to a reference or pointer.
-They support dereferencing with `*` and accessing members of the referent with `->`.

-### Feature: Value Accessors

-Value property accessors are based on a getter function (returning a non-reference value) and a setter function.
-Copies of the property's value are made whenever it is accessed.
-If the value is settable, it supports compound assignments and incrementations as well as modification of mimicked members by making a temporary copy behind the scenes.

-These are useful for exposing multiple representations of data — for example, representing an angle in both degrees and radians.
-They can be used to implement encapsulation of private variables while leaving client

-Value accessors can be implicitly cast to their value type.
-They support some limited pointer semantics for consistency with proxy accessors.
-They can be dereferenced (to a value) using the `*` operator.
-The `->` operator can also be used (it works by creating a temporary copy of the value).
-All of these functions

-### Operator Overloading
+## Operator Overloading

-Supported operators may be used on any property referring to a value that supports those operators.
-The result will be as if the property's result
+With just a few exceptions, property accessors will react to operators just like the value or reference they refer to.

 These operators are supported by all property accessors:

 ​    `() []  + - * / %  << >>  == != > >= < <=  ! ~ | & ^`

 * **Proxy** accessors forward these operators to the referenced object.
-* **Value** accessors apply these operators to the result of their `get` function.  <mark>`set` is not invoked even if the value was changed</mark>.
+* **Value** accessors apply these operators to the result of their `get` function.
+  <mark>`set` is not invoked as these operators are not expected to modify the value.</mark>.
+* C++23's multi-dimensional subscript operator is supported.

-These operators are supported by proxy property accessors and settable value property accessors:
+These operators are supported by proxy property accessors and *settable* value property accessors:

 ​    `=  += -= *= /= %=  <<= >>=  &= |= ^=  ++ --`